Q. How much does a new kitchen cost?

 Q. Can we buy just cabinets and benchtops from you?

-We can supply custom cabinets as flatpack, (includes quality Hettich door and drawer hardware & adjustable legs) See OZFlatPacks for all your DIY flatpack options
+FLATPACK Joinery: We can supply only custom cabinets as flatpack, (includes quality Hettich door and drawer hardware & adjustable legs) See OZFlatPacks for all your DIY flatpack options

-We can supply custom cabinets as fully assembled
+ASSEMBLED Joinery: We can supply only custom cabinets as fully assembled

-We can supply laminated bench tops (all bench tops are supplied pre-jointed includes joining bolts) See OZFlatPacks for all your DIY flatpack options
+BENCH TOPS: We can supply laminated bench tops (includes joining bolts) See OZFlatPacks for all your DIY flatpack options

 Q. How long have you been in business?